MoritzM00/drcomp/README.md

 # Old but gold? - Statistics vs. Machine Learning in Dimensionality Reduction

-This repo contains the python code for my bachelor thesis on the topic of dimensionality reduction techniques.
+This repository contains the python code for my bachelor thesis on the topic of dimensionality reduction techniques.
+It compares statistical dimensionality reduction techniques like PCA, Kernel PCA and LLE with newer machine learning methods for dimensionality reduction like Autoencoders.
+Specifically, fully connected as well as convolutional autoencoders and contractive autoencoders are studied.

+The Repository structure is as follows:
+...

+The configuration specifications can be found in the drcomp/conf directory. for the parameter settings for the dimensionality reduction techniques can be found

 ## Installation